Position

 • Valid driver's license with a clean driving record.

-• Knowledge of traffic laws and regulations.
+• Excellent knowledge of traffic laws and safe driving practices.

 Is becoming a Driver a good career path?